vski-ai/table/docs.md

 };
 ```

-The first argunent in the `use` method represents render order - this is useful
+The first argument in the `use` method represents render order - this is useful
 if you have components coming one after another and display order is important.
 Each render slot, like `beforetable` has their own callback type defined in
 [module typedefs](./module/types.ts).